Offer your support!

 While this is reason enough for sharks to seek nutrition elsewhere, destructive human behavior does not end there.

 Human activities further compound this issue.
 To entertain tourists, some tour companies engage in the illegal practice of shark feeding.
 They lure sharks by throwing various types of food, including chicken, into the water to attract sharks.
-The same tactic is also adopted by tour guides at shark diving spots.
+Tour guides adopt the same tactic at shark diving spots.

 Additionally, waste from tourist yachts is discarded into the sea, serving as a food source for sharks.
-Oceanic White Tip sharks, in particular, follow yachts to scavenge waste, Sherif noted.
+Sherif noted Oceanic White Tip sharks in particular follow yachts to scavenge waste.

 Moreover, certain ships, when exceeding weight limits, dispose of livestock into the sea while passing through the Suez Canal.
 The scarcity of food resources entices sharks to approach any available sustenance, Hanafy said.

-Since the implementation of the environmental protection law in 1994, investors have been required to submit an environmental impact assessment outlining any potential harm their activities may inflict on Egypt's natural environments prior to commencing their operations.
-However, some companies continue to disregard the environmental, often providing inaccurate information on their paperwork, and proceeding to go full speed ahead with coastal “development”.
+Since the implementation of Egypt’s environmental protection law in 1994, investors must submit an environmental impact assessment outlining any potential harm their activities may inflict on Egypt's natural environments before commencing their operations.
+However, some companies continue to disregard the environment, often providing inaccurate information on their paperwork, and proceed with coastal “development”.

 Habitat loss and encroachment

-Overfishing and the manner by which it is practiced not only depletes fish populations but also devastates entire habitats.
+Overfishing and how it is practiced not only depletes fish populations but also devastates entire habitats.
 Fishermen resort to destructive practices like blast fishing with dynamite, and bottom trawling, which involve dragging metal nets along the seabed, causing widespread devastation and demolishing everything in its way, including coral reefs and seagrass beds.
 Coral reefs are particularly vital to the survival and diversity of fish species.

 Some resorts are built on coral drop-offs, which are shark habitats.
-This puts both humans and shark habitats at risk.
-Shark attacks can also occur during breeding and egg-laying seasons when sharks become more aggressive
+This puts humans and shark habitats at risk.
+Shark attacks can also occur during breeding and egg-laying seasons when sharks become more aggressive.

 While the Red Sea’s Great Fringing Reef has been declared a resilient “Hope Spot” for its remarkable thermotolerance, it faces significant stress due to recreational activities.
 Moreover, corals are threatened by diseases originating from sewage discharge.
-During COP27, hosted by Egypt, 2,000 kilometers of Red Sea coral reefs were declared a protected area.
+During the 27th United Nations Climate Change Conference (COP27) hosted by Egypt, the conference declared 2,000 kilometers of Red Sea coral reefs a protected area.

 The oil and gas industry plays a big role as well in habitat loss.
-The seabed is drilled into and destroyed without any environmental consideration, and oil spills add insult to the injury. exacerbating the damage.
+Oil and gas companies drill into the seabed and destroy it without any environmental consideration.
+Oil spills and subsequent environmental disasters add insult to injury, exacerbating the damage.
 Egypt's relentless pursuit of fossil fuels, despite being criticized for it during its hosting of COP27, includes plans to drill for over 35 exploration wells within the next two years, spanning over 16 regions in the country’s south and the Red Sea by the end of 2023.

-If current human behaviors persist, the steep coral reef drop-offs that constitute a rich and vibrant underwater ecosystem, attractingmillions of tourists—both local Egyptians and visitors from abroad, might cease to exist.
+If current human behaviors persist, the steep coral reef drop-offs that constitute a vibrant underwater ecosystem, which attracts millions of Egyptian and international tourists, might cease to exist.

-Egypt boasts the world's most valuable coral reef tourism economy, contributing to 2% of its GDP, which amounted to 7 billion USD in 2019, according to a report from the High Level Panel for Sustainable Ocean Economy.
+Egypt boasts the world's most valuable coral reef tourism economy, contributing to 2 percent of its GDP.
+This amounted to $7 billion in 2019, according to a report from the High-Level Panel for Sustainable Ocean Economy.

-Each shark attack usually leads to a brutal response, often in the form of a massacre.
-In the aftermath of a 2022 attack that claimed a tourist's life, Mako sharks were indiscriminately targeted and slaughtered for revenge, despite a Tiger shark being the culprit
+Each shark attack usually leads to a brutal response, often in the form of a "massacre."
+Following a 2022 incident that claimed a tourist's life, Mako sharks were indiscriminately targeted and slaughtered for revenge even though a Tiger shark was behind the attack.

-Diving with sharks in specific areas, such as the Elphinstone Reef, the Brothers Islands (aka El Ikhwa Islands), Daedalus reefs, and Saint John's reefs, ranks as one of the most expensive activities in Egypt.
-Each shark contributes approximately 200 thousand USD annually to Egypt's economy, the Ministry researcher pointed out, asserting the need to preserve and enhance this source of income, rather than jeopardize it.
+Diving with sharks in specific areas—such as the Elphinstone Reef, Brothers Islands (aka El-Ikhwa Islands), Daedalus reefs, and Saint John's reefs—ranks as one of the most expensive activities in Egypt.
+Each shark contributes approximately $200,000 annually to Egypt's economy, the ministry researcher pointed out, asserting the need to preserve and enhance this source of income, rather than jeopardize it.

-However, each shark attack usually leads to a brutal response, often in the form of a “massacre”, Sherif said.
+However, Sherif pointed out that each shark attack usually leads to a brutal response, often in the form of a “massacre.”
 Following the attack in Hurghada, a group of citizens captured what they believed to be the culprit shark, and brought it back to shore where it was subjected to a gruesome beating with metal poles as it writhed around in agony until its death.
 Images circulated on social media displayed fishermen proudly posing with captured sharks of various species.
-In the aftermath of another attack in 2022 that claimed the life of a Romanian woman, Mako sharks were indiscriminately targeted and fished out for revenge, despite a Tiger shark being identified as the actual attacker, Sherif recalled.
+Following another attack in 2022 that claimed the life of a Romanian woman, Mako sharks were indiscriminately targeted and fished for revenge, even though a Tiger shark was identified as the actual attacker.

 As Sherif emphasizes, “The sea has been their habitat for thousands of years.
 We are the outsiders; we disrupted their habitat.
 Human interference greatly affects the ecosystem and their habitat, thereby influencing shark behavior."